michaldrabik/showly-2.0/README.md

 ## Dev Notes

 The codebase has been around for a few years now and it grew a bit rusty.
-Few things surely could be adressed:
+A few things surely could be addressed:

-- Overall architecture should be simplified and refactored into more strict feature-based one
+- Overall architecture should be simplified and refactored into a more strict feature-based one
-- Single responsibility principle is broken and should be refactored in a few places like some of the Use Cases
+- The single responsibility principle is broken and should be refactored in a few places like some of the Use Cases
 - Retrofit could be replaced in favor of Ktor Client
 - Jetpack Compose migration (although there is no **_real_** benefit of it currently from end-user point of view)
-- Add more unit tests to complete suite and increase coverage
+- Add more unit tests to complete the suite and increase coverage

 ## FAQ

-**1. Can I watch/stream/download shows and movies with Showly app?**
+**1. Can I watch/stream/download shows and movies with the Showly app?**

 No, that is not possible.
 Showly is a progress tracking type of app - not a streaming service.